Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: A special dyonic black hole

 \subsubsection{$\bullet$ Case 2: black holes with at most four horizons}

 There is another special case for \meqref{Dmf} with parameters:

-The corresponding metric function and electric potential function can be given by \bea \eea The second type black hole solutions with three constants: $M_-, M_+, M_0$ (their values depend on the values of $q$, $p$, $\alpha_2$ and the specific definition of them can be found in \cite{Liu2019QuasitopologicalED}).
-Similarly, different situations are depending on the value of M:
+The corresponding metric and electric potential functions can be given by \bea \eea The second type black hole solutions with three constants: $M_-, M_+, M_0$ (their values depend on the values of $q$, $p$, $\alpha_2$ and the concrete definition of them can be found in \cite{Liu2019QuasitopologicalED}).
+Similarly, different situations depend on the value of M:

 where the corresponding $M _-, M _+$, and $M_0$ are given by